 3. Inspire employees with great company mission and purpose

-More and more, employees want to work for organisations that have integrity and purpose.
-At the same time, they crave growth and development opportunities that fulfil, challenge, and motivate them to be part of something bigger than just a paycheque at the end of the month.
+More and more, employees want to work for organizations that have integrity and purpose.
+At the same time, they crave growth and development opportunities that fulfill, challenge, and motivate them to be part of something bigger than just a paycheck at the end of the month.

 Solution: Focus on your company’s mission and values, and assess how your processes

 currently align with them.
 Build and cultivate a supportive work environment

 with equal opportunities and the promotion of minorities into the leadership ladder to swell diversity.
 Promote people based on performance rather than tenure.